seek-oss/playroom/README.md

 };
 ```

-Your `components` and `themes` files are expected to export a single object or a series of named exports.
-For example, your components file might look like this:
+Your `components` file is expected to export a single object or a series of named exports.
+For example:

 ```js
 module.exports = {